How does cannabis withdrawal compare to pharmaceutical anti-depressant withdrawal? It doesn’t, here’s why.

 CBD doesn’t have any known withdrawal symptoms.
 The only exception would be the onset of pain after ceasing the consumption of CBD.
 If you take CBD to help decrease pain, that pain would likely return after not taking CBD anymore, which may seem like a withdrawal symptom.

 Although anti-depressants are clinically useful in extreme cases of depression, the consensus among professionals regarding the frequency of prescription is changing.
-Many medical professionals and researchers agree that anti-depressants are overprescribed.
+Moreover, many medical professionals and researchers agree that anti-depressants are overprescribed.
 Furthermore, some would even argue that the lack of publicity about the side effects of anti-depressants is in part due to the financial incentives of pharmaceutical companies.

 Overall, it seems both cannabis and anti-depressants can cause withdrawal symptoms.
 Some of these are similar.
 To minimize cannabis withdrawal symptoms it may be a good idea to slowly decrease the amount you consume.
 Stopping cold turkey, especially after chronic long-term consumption, may increase the severity of withdrawal symptoms.

 That said, if you’re considering decreasing or going off anti-depressants, then please speak to a medical professional first.